pkiyer/f5-101-lab-kubernetes/docs/f5-asp-and-f5-kube-proxy/f5-asp-and-kube-proxy-deployment.rst

 The DaemonSet ensures one Application Services Proxy runs per node in the Kubernetes cluster.
 The ConfigMap contains the configurations you want to apply to each ASP instance.

-The first step will be to load the relevant F5 container images into our system. if you use the UDF blueprint, it's already done in our private registry (10.1.10.11:5000).
-Normally you would retreive ASP from the Docker Store (requires accepting a EULA, freely distributed).
+The first step will be to load the relevant F5 container images into our system.
+The ASP container image has been pulled  in our private registry.
+Normally you would retreive ASP from the Docker Store (requires account and accepting a EULA, freely distributed).

 the official F5 ASP documentation is here: `Install the F5 Kubernetes Application Service Proxy <http://clouddocs.f5.com/containers/v1/kubernetes/asp-install-k8s.html>`_  and `Deploy the F5 Application Service Proxy with the F5 Kubernetes Prox <http://clouddocs.f5.com/containers/v1/kubernetes/asp-k-deploy.html>`_